-Xero, Wave, Intacct and NetSuite are examples of cloud accounting vendors.
+Xero, Wave, Intacct (acquired by Sage), and NetSuite are examples of cloud accounting vendors.
 On-premise vendors such as QuickBooks and Sage now offer cloud products as well.
 Read more about cloud vs. on-premise trend in Accounting software.

 Accounting & Budgeting Features & CapabilitiesGeneral ledger features make up the core of most accounting & budgeting platforms.
 Inventory, order, and payroll management features may be included as modules within the platform, or may be handled by third-party plug-ins; some of these features are industry specific.

 Accounting & Budgeting tools also include reporting and customization/integration features (like dashboards and an API for custom integrations) that are common across many software categories.
 Additional capabilities are relevant for accounting firms who manage finances for multiple businesses.